 (2) The Department shall forward in an electronic format the necessary personal information of the applicants identified in this subsection to the selective service system.
 The applicant’s signature on the application shall serve as an indication that the applicant either has already registered with the selective service system or that he is authorizing the Department to forward to the selective service system the necessary information for such registration.
 The Department shall notify the applicant at the time of application that his signature constitutes consent to registration with the selective service system, if he is not already registered.21 Del.
 C. 1953, § 3102; 58 Del.
 Laws, c.
 516; 70 Del.
 Laws, c.
 186, § 1; 70 Del.
 Laws, c.
 397, § 22; 71 Del.
 Laws, c.
 133, § 3; 72 Del.
 Laws, c.
 335, §§ 3, 5; 72 Del.
 Laws, c.
 485, § 3;

-(a) Upon receipt of the application and a fee of $20 the Division shall issue an identification card which shall expire and be renewable on the fourth anniversary date of the birth of the applicant next following the date of its issuance unless the birth date be February 29, and in which event the identification card will expire on February 28 every fourth year.
-A permanent resident foreign national may be issued a full 4-year identification card.
+(a) Upon receipt of the application and a fee of $40, the Division shall issue an identification card which shall expire and be renewable on the eighth anniversary date of the birth of the applicant next following the date of its issuance unless the birthdate be February 29, and in which the event the identification card will expire on February 28 every eighth year.
+A permanent resident foreign national may be issued a full 8-year identification card.
 However, an identification card issued to a temporary foreign national must be limited to the period of time that the temporary foreign national is authorized to be in the United States.

 (b) On or near the date of expiration of an identification card, each holder of such a card desiring renewal of such card shall appear at a Division of Motor Vehicles office in the county in which the holder of the card resides and be photographed by the Department of Transportation.

 (c) No identification card shall be issued pursuant to subsection (a) of this section to any nonresident of the State.